joshbooks/minimal-mistakes/_pages/about.md

 fault.
 I was there and I was a significant part of the company so I'm definitely inculpated.
 Ultimately that question is moot.
 It did fail, so now I have to learn all I can from the experience and move on.
 Now I work at Rubrik Inc, where we sell backup and recovery.
-It's not glamorous work, but it's a moral neutral-leaning-positive and there are plenty of boring and stressful things that need automating.
+It's not glamorous work, but it's morally justified and there are plenty of boring and stressful things that need automating.